 Faculty are responsible for collaborating with students with disabilities and the Office of Disability Services to create an accessible classroom and learning experience.
 Provide the approved accommodations, outllined on the student's Accommodation Letter, in a fair and timely manner.

 Use a Syllabus Statement

 It is important to provide a clearly welcoming environment so that students understand they can come forward with accommodation requests.

-It is the responsibility of faculty to work in conjunction with Disability Services to provide approved accommodations, in a fair and timely manner, to students with disabilities.
-Encourage students with disabilities to approach you early in the semester by placing a statement on your syllabus such as the one provided below, and being available for conversation with students during office hours or scheduled appointments.
+- Encourage students with disabilities to approach you early in the semester by placing a statement on your syllabus such as the one below

 Sample Syllabus Statement:

 UNC Charlotte is committed to access to education.
-If you have a disability and need academic accommodations, please provide a letter of accommodation from Disability Services early in the semester.
-For more information on accommodations, contact the Office of Disability Services at 704‑687‑0040 or visit their office in Fretwell 230.
+If you have a disability and need academic accommodations, please send me your accommodation letter as early as possible.
+You are encouraged to meet with me to discuss the accommodations outlined in your letter.
+For more information about accommodations, contact the Office of Disability Services at 704-687-0040 or visit their office at Fretwell 230.